eluxbar/repo/README.md

 # vRP casino coinflip (CMG INSPIRED)
-Here's my release of the CMG Inspired casino coinflip, want to give credit to @kwt for the base script.
+Foid's attempt of modifying the Coinflip script originally attempted by Barnsy, fixed by cnr so everything actually works

-Made some additions to the ped locating the table and not getting stuck inside the prop (table).
+- Foid Made some additions to the ped locating the table and not getting stuck inside the prop (table).
+- cnr actually made the webhook funcs work and added the sql queries for chips